yomybaby/kr.yostudio.drawer/README.md

 ## DrawerLayout
 This is a Alloy drawer widget for **Android drawerLayout style**.
 I got a lot of ideas and hints from [@FokkeZB's drawer](https://github.com/FokkeZB/nl.fokkezb.drawer).
 Thanks  @FokkeZB. :)
 On Android, this works as a wrapper of [Ti.DrawerLayout](https://github.com/manumaticx/Ti.DrawerLayout) Android module.
 Thanks @Tripvi and @manumaticx.
-On iOS, this works on pure Ti js api using Ti.UI.ScrollableView.
+On iOS, this works using pure Titanium API.

 ios | androd
 --- | ------